I Found A Squirrel?

 If you find a baby squirrel outside the nest first check to see if it is warm.
 If so, chances are good that the mother is close by.
 Step back and observe.
 Do you see any adult squirrels or other babies in the nearby vicinity?
 Have you observed them in this area in the past?
 Is there a known nest nearby?

 If you have determined the mother is not around, place the baby in a small box with a soft cloth in the bottom.
 Baby squirrels cannot thermoregulate (maintain their core body temperature) so it will need to be warmed up gently but immediately.
-Use a heat source such as a heating pad turned on “low”, a hot water bottle or sock filled with rice and microwaved for one to two minutes.
+Use a heat source such as a heating pad turned on “low” UNDER THEIR BOX, a hot water bottle or sock filled with rice and microwaved for one to two minutes.
 Test the heat source on your forearm to be sure it’s not too hot.
 If using a hot water bottle, remove it before it gets cold or it will wick all the heat from the baby.
 Be sure to only fill half the box with the heat so the baby can move away from it if it becomes too warm.
 Place the box in a warm, quiet, SAFE room and call a wildlife rehabber.
 (Please see additional directions on warming the animal here.)

 Most babies that are chilled are usually dehydrated as well.
 DO NOT ATTEMPT TO FEED ANYTHING TO A COLD BABY.
 Signs of dehydration are: skin that does not bounce back when gently pulled between your thumb and index finger.
 If this “tent” of skin remains for more than a second, it’s dehydrated.
 The skin may also appear wrinkly and if eyes are open they can appear sunken and dull.